Mother’s Day: My Annual Day of Bittersweet Reflections

 When I was born in Wilford Hall at Lackland Air Force base in San Antonio, my dad was off training to fly jets, and my mother was in San Antonio caring for my 19 month old sister waiting to have me.
 Her parents helped, I’m sure, but it must have been a lonely and vulnerable time for her.
 Growing up, she told me numerous times how close to death I was at birth, how I had been saved for a reason.

-Today, as I live in a world affected by war, greed, and the the Corona virus, I am still reflecting upon what that reason might be.
+Today, as I live in a world affected by war, greed, pandemic threats and AI, I am still reflecting upon what that reason might be.
 I was an RH baby, which today is a relatively minor blood disorder that can be treated in utero.
-It was apparently pretty major 69 years ago.
+It was apparently pretty major 70 years ago.
 I almost died at birth.
 To save me, they had to literally replace my blood with hers and transfuse her blood into me.
 My Mama always said that they told her I wasn’t going to make it more than once, but that I pulled through only by a miracle.

 I also had a double hernia, along with the other issues, and what it added up to was a long, long Mother’s Day for Myrl.
 (Probably a long several days.)
 She was energetic and spunky, though, and we made it.
 My mother, Myrl Jean Zuercher, was born in Waco in 1932, and was adopted by Fay and Emmett Zuercher.
 Emmett worked for Maverick-Clarke, and Fay’s family were prosperous merchants who owned Staffel’s Feed Stores across South Texas.
 They adopted and raised two girls: Connie, who died in a car wreck at a tragically young age, and my mama, Myrl.